 The amount you pay in council tax depends on your living situation and the value of your property.
 Your new bill will list your new instalments and explain what you’ll need to pay in council tax at your new home.

-Would you like to work out your council tax ahead of time?
-You can calculate your council tax payments online at GOV.UK.
-In order to work out your council tax, you’ll need to know the following three things:
+If you want to work out your council tax payments ahead of time, simply head to GOV.UK.
+In order to calculate your council tax, you’ll need to know the following three pieces of information:

 - The valuation band for your home in England and Wales or in Scotland